vanessaaleung/data-science-notes/machine-learning/README.md

 ### Reinforcement Learning
 _Learn how to optimize behavior given a system of rewards and punishments_
 - Application: AlphaGo

+### Parametric vs Nonparametric
+- Parametric: a model that summarizes data with a set of parametrers of fixed size (independent of # of training examples)
+    - simpler, faster, less data
+- Nonparametric: do not make strong assumptions about the form of the mapping function
+    - good when have a lot of data, no prior knowledge
+    - e.g. K-nearest neighbors, Decision trees, Support Vector Machines

 ## Families of ML algorithms
 - the most powerful methods are Gradient Boosted Decision Trees and Neural Networks